hacatu/Praser/readme.md

     Takes two `parser`s, a and b, and acts as a `parser` that consumes a then b then a then b then ... and so on for as long as it can.
 It will append the outputs of both as dictated by the `AppendMode`s aA and aB.
-This function is basically how you would implement a comma seperated list:
+This function is basically how you would implement a comma separated list:
 `alternate(p, t, ADD, SKIP, parse_element, parse_comma);` where `parse_element` and `parse_comma` are
 defined above somewhere.